Netherlands-Indonesia Union: Initial situation

 Those of the Catholic People's Party (KVP) objected to the symbolic role and non-binding nature of the Dutch-Indonesian Union to be established.
 Carl Romme, then leader of the KVP, believed in an interpretation of a 'heavy' union.
 Romme envisioned a 'transformation' of the kingdom towards a royal union as a sovereign 'super state', led by the King, serving the higher-level common interests of its constituent parts.
 The KVP's support of the union went as far as making it one of the party's commitments during the proposed transfer of sovereignty to Indonesia for the 1948 Dutch general election.
-On 25 March 1947, with increasing pressure from the KVP, the Tweede kamer adopted the Romme - Van der Goes van Naters motion with the support of the socialists and communists.
+On 25 March 1947, with increasing pressure from the KVP, the Dutch House of Representatives adopted the Romme-Van der Goes van Naters motion with the support of the socialists and communists.
 Romme's interpretation was not well-received by the Republic of Indonesia, as it was seen as attempting a one-sided interpretation of the Linggadjati Agreement.
 After the Netherlands had signed a truce with the Republic of Indonesia, the Netherlands-Indonesia Union was established on 1 January 1949 and the transfer of sovereignty took place on 27 December 1949.